 - Are you paying your taxes?

-Use this checklist as a launching point, and hopefully you’ll have success in starting your new business!
+Use these business essentials as a launching point, and hopefully you’ll have success in starting your new business!